-In August 2011, a request for data/information for the 2012 305(b)/ 303(d) submission was sent to the following organizations and was placed on the DES website for the general public (http://des.nh.gov/organization/divisions/water/wmb/swqa/index.htm).
+On September 9, 2015, a request for data/information for the 2016 305(b)/ 303(d) submission was sent to the following organizations and was placed on the NHDES website for the general public.
 The request included guidance and a form to facilitate electronic or mailed submissions and was sent to a wide variety of groups including but not limited to;

-Appalachian Mountain Club

-Audubon Society

-Connecticut River Joint Commissions

-Conservation Law Foundation

-County Conservation Districts

-Manchester Conservation Commission

-Merrimack River Watershed Council

-National Park Service

-Natural Resources Conservation Service

-New Hampshire Lakes Association

-New Hampshire Rivers Council

-North Country Council

-Regional Planning Commissions

-Society for the Protection of National Forests

-Souhegan River Watershed Association

-The Nature Conservancy

-University of New Hampshire (UNH)

-Upper Merrimack River Local Advisory Committee

-U.S. Environmental Protection Agency

-U.S. Geological Survey

-U.S. Fish and Wildlife Service

-U.S. Forest Service
+Appalachian Mountain Club Audubon Society Connecticut River Joint Commissions Conservation Law Foundation County Conservation Districts DPW Directors of the MS4 Communities Manchester Conservation Commission Merrimack River Watershed Council National Park Service Natural Resources Conservation Service New Hampshire Lakes Association New Hampshire Rivers Council North Country Council Regional Planning Commissions Society for the Protection of National Forests Souhegan River Watershed Association The Nature Conservancy University of New Hampshire (UNH) Upper Merrimack River Local Advisory Committee U.S. Environmental Protection Agency U.S. Geological Survey U.S. Fish and Wildlife Service U.S. Forest Service